COV-IRT/SARS-CoV-2_workshop/module3/README.md

 **CHECKPOINT:** Use command `nl your_output.filtered.af02.vcf`, `nl your_output.filtered.af50.vcf`, and `nl your_output.filtered.af99.vcf` to view the filtered vcf files.
 Have you notice any difference?

+Visualization of different vcf files generated with different parameters can be found [here](https://tinyurl.com/yfnrv7ol)

 3. Generate consensus with minimum allele frequncy of 0.5 with iupac-codes enabled, then compare it to the consensus we previously generated with the same parameters except iupac-codes.
 First, filtered the orginal vcf file with the following command:
 ```